 Looking at the drug deaths by race, Brown reported that overdose deaths among white users had declined by 50 percent, while among Latino users, the drop was less significant.
 The highest number of deaths occurred with older — 35-to-55-year-olds — who had a history of chronic addiction.

-He noted that 67 percent of all overdose victims had spent time in county jail, 62 percent within the last year.
+He noted that 67 percent of all overdose victims had spent time in county jail, with 62 percent having overdosed more than a year after their release.
 Two percent, he noted with some exasperation, died while in custody at county jail despite the many precautions taken to keep drugs out of the jail, he said.

 In 2023, there were more overdose deaths among South County drug users; as of 2025, the North County had claimed that dubious distinction.